-The US Department of State currently recommends US citizens DO NOT TRAVEL to Belarus due to the arbitrary enforcement of laws, the risk of detention, the Russian military attack on neighboring Ukraine, and the buildup of Russian military in Belarus along the border with Ukraine.
-U.S. citizens in Belarus should depart immediately via commercial or private means.
+The US Department of State currently recommends US citizens DO NOT TRAVEL to Belarus due to the Belarusian authorities’ continued facilitation of Russia’s war against Ukraine, the buildup of Russian military forces in Belarus, the arbitrary enforcement of local laws, the potential of civil unrest, the risk of detention, and the Embassy’s limited ability to assist U.S. citizens residing in or traveling to Belarus.
+U.S. citizens in Belarus should depart immediately.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 3 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 2 blank pages in their passport for any entry stamp and or visa that will be required.
 A visa is required if you stay in the country more than 30 calendar days or if you enter or exit at border crossings other than the Minsk Airport, or if you travel from the Russian Federation.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.

 (17) 210-12-83/217-73-47/217-73-48; US Embassy Minsk, 46 Starovilenskaya St., Minsk 220002, Belarus; https://by.usembassy.gov/; ConsularMinsk@state.gov